top of page

 • Homophobia and lesbophobia.

-• Bigotry under the guise of religion.
+• Anti-LGBT+ bigotry under the guise of religion.

 • Infidelity.

-• Body image issues.
+• Body image struggles.

 There is also crude and vulgar humour that might be uncomfortable (depending on your standards), especially in season 2.